Rebecasarai/JapaName-Me/README.md

-# Japaname
+# JapaName Me!
 Name translator to Japanese.
+It's currently at an development state.